+Note: A Management Controller (MC) implementation is allowed to use the RBT interface on an RBT Type card for NC-SI Control traffic without enabling NC-SI pass-through.

 Management Controller (MC) MAC Address Provisioning

-An OCP NIC 3.0 add-in card shall provision one or more MAC addresses for Out-Of-Band (OOB) management traffic.
+An OCP NIC 3.0 compliant card that supports NC-SI pass-through shall provision one or more MAC addresses for Out-Of-Band (OOB) management traffic.
 The number of MC MAC addresses provisioned is implementation dependent.
 These MAC addresses are not exposed to the host(s) as available MAC addresses.
 The MC is not required to use these provisioned MAC addresses.
-Table 40 summarizes MC MAC address provisioning requirements.
+Table 42 summarizes MC MAC address provisioning requirements.

-Table 40: MC MAC Address Provisioning Requirements
+Table 42: MC MAC Address Provisioning Requirements